By Eric Vandenbroeck and

 directed an international election for the new superior, the first the knights

-been developing for three or four years.
-The significant advances that Candida
+developing for three or four years.
+The significant advances that Candida had

-had achieved had the unfortunate effect of revealing that the only Order of
+achieved had the unfortunate effect of revealing that the only Order of Malta

-Malta that Metternich was happy with was one subject to Austrian control.
-Let
+that Metternich was happy with was one subject to Austrian control.
+Let us

-us remember that Gregory XVI's act in appointing Candida without consultation
+remember that Gregory XVI's act in appointing Candida without consultation was

-was itself something of a rebuff to the tutelage that Austria had exercised in
+itself something of a rebuff to the tutelage that Austria had exercised in the

-from the Italian because the Pope or the Lieutenant had accepted knights who
+because the Pope or the Lieutenant had accepted knights who were unworthy and

-were unworthy and that knighthood was now being granted independence by the
+that knighthood was now being granted independence by the Austrian Crown.
+There

 The causes for this